aksgoel/Your-Everyday-Masks/README.md

 To start the webhook forwarding run:
     stripe listen --project-name=stripe-payments-demo --forward-to http://localhost:5000/webhook

-Put Webhook Secret Key from Terminal to `.env`
+This will output a Webhook Secret Key in your terminal.
+Copy this Key into the placeholder in `.env`

 ## Run Instructions